ConPaaS-team/conpaas/docs/installation.rst

 providing a cloud environent and a ConPaaS installation running on it, all in a single VM, called the Nutshell.
-More specifically, this VM has an all-in-one OpenStack installation running on top of LXC containers, as well as a ConPaaS installation already configured to work in this environment.
+More specifically, this VM has an all-in-one OpenStack installation running on top of LXC containers, as well as a ConPaaS installation, including all of its components, already configured to work in this environment.

 The Nutshell VM can be depoloyed on various virtual environments, not only standard clouds such as OpenNebula, OpenStack and EC2 but also on simpler